ds-20195/readings/README.md

 required: Elizabeth Hinton, *From the War on Poverty to the War on Crime*, Chapter 8 - "Crime Control as Urban Policy"

-recommended:  Ruth Wilson Gilmore, *Golden Gulag*, Introduction<br>
+recommended:  Ruth Wilson Gilmore, *Golden Gulag*, [Introduction](https://github.com/ds-20195/readings/blob/main/Gilmore-Intro.pdf)<br>
 **and** Kristian Lum and William Isaac, "To predict and serve"

 ## Week 8

 required: Kenneth Jackson, *Crabgrass Frontier*, Chapter 11 - "Federal Subsidy and the Suburban Dream: How Washington Changed the American Housing Market"

+recommended:  Matthew Desmond, "[Eviction and the Reproduction of Urban Poverty](https://github.com/ds-20195/readings/blob/main/Desmond-EvictionReproductionUrban-2012.pdf)"<br>
-recommended:  Kenneth Jackson, *Crabgrass Frontier*, Intro+Ch 1 - "Suburbs as Slums"<br>
+Kenneth Jackson, *Crabgrass Frontier*, Intro+Ch 1 - "Suburbs as Slums"<br>
 **and** Friedrich Engels, *The Housing Question*, Part 2 - "How the Bourgeoisie Solves the Housing Question"